Organ donation and transplant

 An on-site audit aims to review operational policies, procedures and practices in place.
 The audit involves a visual inspection of the premises, a review of documentation and discussions with a range of staff involved in licensable activities.
 This enables the HTA to identify any shortfalls against the assessment criteria and the conditions of the licence.
 We also offer advice and guidance on areas requiring further improvement as well as identifying areas of good practice.

-The EUODD does not specify how frequently audits should occur.
-The EUODD requires that ‘procurement organisations and transplantations centres are controlled or audited on a regular basis’.
-A number of considerations are factored in to deciding which establishments are prioritised for audit; these include, for example, the results of compliance updates.
+A number of considerations are made when deciding which establishments are prioritised for audit; these include, for example, the results of compliance updates.
 The HTA develops its ODT compliance updates to take into consideration information gathered following submission of serious adverse events and reactions and shortfalls identified during audits.

-All establishments will be given three months notice of a routine planned onsite audit.
+We aim to provide establishments with three months’ notice of a routine planned onsite audit.

 A comprehensive suite of National Operating Procedures (NOPs) are available on the NHSBT microsite.
 There are NOPs covering: